Books4Languages/PressBooks-TinyMCE-Formats/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extended language dimension features for TinyMCE Editor.
+Extended language formats features for TinyMCE Editor.

 == Description ==

 = About =

-With TinyMCE-Dimension you can split the information of one page in the 3 dimensions of language: form, use and content.
+With TinyMCE-Formats you can split the information of one page in the 3 formats of language: form, use and content.

 We want to make the language courses more user-friendly.
 This is the first step.